 Every 15th and 30th (or 31st) of the month is a special day for many employees: it’s payday!
 Salaried employees get a set paycheck every two weeks for showing up to work.
 In some jobs, this is the perfect example of a fixed-interval reinforcement schedule.
 Whether they showed up to work for eight hours, five days a week, or took their work home with them, they will get the same paycheck (this is assuming there is no overtime pay.)
 Whether they slacked off or were diligently focusing on their work, in some jobs, they will get the same paycheck every two weeks.
 They just need to put in those 40 hours of work and they are good to go.

 2) Training a pet

-Humans aren’t the only people who can learn behaviors through this reinforcement schedule.
+Humans aren’t the only ones who can learn behaviors through this reinforcement schedule.
 Let’s say you want to train your dog to get ready for a walk.
 When 5 o’clock hits, you want them to be sitting at the door quietly.
-You start giving them a treat right at 5, so long as they made their way to the door to sit quietly by that time.
+You start giving them a treat right at 5, so long as they make their way to the door to sit quietly by that time.

 Your dog could be sitting at the door all day long, but they will only get their treat at 5.

 Multiple video games use fixed interval reinforcement (and other reinforcement schedules) to encourage you to keep playing.
 Check out these Reddit posts on r/League_of_Legends and r/DestinyTheGame explaining how these schedules are used!